autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 ## Introduction

-The purpose of this guide is to motivate developers to adopt integration testing best practices with Autoware by explaining how to write, run, and evaluate the results of integration tests.

-## Quick reference

-1. [colcon](https://github.com/ros2/ros2/wiki/Colcon-Tutorial) is used to build and run tests.
-2. [launch testing](https://github.com/ros2/launch/tree/master/launch_testing) launches nodes and runs tests.
-3. [Testing guidelines](index.md) describes the different types of tests performed in Autoware and links to the corresponding guidelines.

-## Integration testing

 An integration test is defined as the phase in software testing where individual software modules are combined and tested as a group.
 Integration tests occur after unit tests, and before validation tests.

 The input to an integration test is a set of independent modules that have been unit tested.
 The set of modules is tested against the defined integration test plan, and the output is a set of properly integrated software modules that is ready for system testing.

 ## Value of integration testing

 Integration tests determine if independently developed software modules work correctly when the modules are connected to each other.
 In ROS 2, the software modules are called nodes.
 As a special case, testing a single node can be referred to as component testing.

 Integration tests help to find the following types of errors:

-- Incompatible interactions between nodes, such as non-matching topics, different message types, or incompatible QoS settings
+- Incompatible interactions between nodes, such as non-matching topics, different message types, or incompatible QoS settings.
-- Edge cases that were not touched by unit testing, such as a critical timing issue, network communication delays, disk I/O failures, and many other problems that can occur in production environments
+- Edge cases that were not touched by unit testing, such as a critical timing issue, network communication delays, disk I/O failures, and many other problems that can occur in production environments.
 - Issues that can occur while the system is under high CPU/memory load, such as `malloc` failures.
-This can be tested using tools like `stress` and `udpreplay` to test the performance of nodes with real data.```
+This can be tested using tools like `stress` and `udpreplay` to test the performance of nodes with real data.

 With ROS 2, it is possible to program complex autonomous-driving applications with a large number of nodes.
 Therefore, a lot of effort has been made to provide an integration-test framework that helps developers test the interaction of ROS 2 nodes.

 ## Integration-test framework

 A typical integration-test framework has three parts:

-1. A series of executables with arguments that work together and generate outputs
+1. A series of executables with arguments that work together and generate outputs.
-2. A series of expected outputs that should match the output of the executables
+2. A series of expected outputs that should match the output of the executables.
-3. A launcher that starts the tests, compares the outputs to the expected outputs, and determines if the test passes
+3. A launcher that starts the tests, compares the outputs to the expected outputs, and determines if the test passes.

 In Autoware, we use the [launch_testing](https://github.com/ros2/launch/tree/master/launch_testing) framework.

 ### Smoke tests

-Autoware has a dedicated API for smoke testing
+Autoware has a dedicated API for smoke testing.
 To use this framework, in `package.xml` add:

 ```xml
 <test_depend>autoware_testing</test_depend>
 ```

-and in `CMakeLists.txt` add:
+And in `CMakeLists.txt` add:

 ```cmake
 if(BUILD_TESTING)